 The medical professional was negligent in providing care below the established standard of care

 The doctor's negligence is the cause of your harm

 You incurred damages as a result of the harm

 These elements may be easy to prove in a case as blatant as cutting off the wrong limb.
-In other situations, however, the case may be more subtle, and these four elements more difficult to prove.
-Our medical malpractice lawyers at Nordyke Law Offices, have been winning medical malpractice cases for over 35 years and we are prepared to fight aggressively for the justice you are entitled.
+However, in most situations these four elements are more difficult to prove.
+Our medical malpractice lawyers at Nordyke Law Offices have been winning medical malpractice cases for over 37 years and we are prepared to fight aggressively for the justice you are entitled.